 The EFL University offers a B.A.
-(Hons.) programme in English, and in six other foreign languages -- Arabic, French, German, Japanese, Russian, and Spanish.
+(Hons.) in English, and in six other foreign languages-Arabic, French, German, Japanese, Russian, and Spanish.

-The Choice Based Credit System (CBCS) mandated by the University Grants Commission enables participants of B.A.
-(Hons.)
-English to choose a foreign language and students as one of the course subjects.
-On the same lines, a stduent of B.A (Hons.) in any of the six foreign languages can chooseto study English as one of the course subjects (See next section for CBCS).
-Courses offered on our various programmes adopt a variety of teaching styles that are intense and at the same time engaging.
-Courses are offered as seminars, tutorials, presentations, lectures and or lab-based practicals (held in language labs and digital labs).
+The Programmes follow the Choice-based Credit System (CBCS) mandated by the University Grants Commission (UGC).
+Courses offered on our programmes adopt a variety of teaching styles that are intense and at the same time engaging.
+Courses are offered as seminars, tutorials, presentations, lectures and or laboratory-based practicals (held in language laboratories and digital laboratories).